Attendance at the Driver Improvement Program (DIP) to Avoid Point Assessment on a Missouri Driver's License

 Counties that allow FCC to approve attendance at Driver Improvement Program:

 Adair, Andrew, Atchison, Audrain, Barton, Bollinger, Boone, Buchanan, Butler, Callaway, Cape Girardeau, Cass, Clay, Clinton, Cole, Cooper, Crawford, Dade, Daviess, Franklin, Gasconade, Greene, Grundy, Harrison, Hickory, Holt, Howell, Lawrence, Lewis, Lincoln, Livingston, Macon, Madison, Marion, McDonald, Miller, Nodaway, Oregon, Osage, Pemiscot, Perry, Pike, Platte, Putnam, Reynolds, Ripley, Saline, Schuyler, Scott, Shannon, Shelby, St. Clair, Ste.
-Genevieve, Sullivan, Vernon, Wayne, Worth, Wright.
+Genevieve, Sullivan, Vernon, Wayne, Webster, Worth, Wright.

 Counties that do not authorize FCC to approve DIP: